stoplightio/spectral/docs/guides/5-custom-functions.md

 ## Security Concerns

-Please, do keep in mind that for the time being, the code **isn't** executed in a sandbox environment, so be careful when including external rulesets.
+Keep in mind that for the time being, the code **isn't** executed in a sandbox environment, so be careful when including external rulesets.

 This indicates that almost any arbitrary code can be executed.